Rehabilitation, Mobility, ADLs, and Interdisciplinary Care

 Key Takeaways

-- Rehabilitation begins with early interdisciplinary assessment once the patient is medically stable, not only after transfer to a rehab facility.
+- Formal interdisciplinary rehabilitation assessment begins during acute hospitalization once the patient is medically stable, not only after transfer to a rehab facility.

-- High-dose aggressive mobilization in the first 24 hours can be unsafe; progressive activity should match neurologic stability, hemodynamics, lines, and tolerance.
+- High-dose, very early mobilization within the first 24 hours can be harmful (AVERT trial); activity should progress with neurologic stability, hemodynamics, lines, and tolerance.

-- Functional assessment should address mobility, transfers, swallowing, communication, cognition, vision, neglect, mood, fatigue, and activities of daily living.
+- Functional assessment covers mobility, transfers, swallowing, communication, cognition, vision, neglect, mood, fatigue, and ADLs, often scored with the Barthel Index or modified Rankin Scale.

-- Nurses reinforce therapy plans through positioning, safe transfers, aspiration precautions, communication strategies, skin protection, bladder plans, and caregiver coaching.
+- Nurses reinforce therapy through positioning, safe transfers, aspiration precautions, communication strategies, skin protection, bladder and bowel plans, and caregiver coaching.

 Rehabilitation starts in acute care

-Before activity, check the current neurologic exam, blood pressure parameters, oxygenation, rhythm concerns, orthostatic symptoms, swallowing status, lines, drains, post-procedure restrictions, craniectomy precautions, and fatigue.
-A patient who is stable enough to sit at the edge of the bed may not be safe for an unassisted bathroom trip.
+Before activity, verify the current neurologic exam, blood-pressure parameters, oxygenation, rhythm concerns, orthostatic symptoms, swallowing status, lines, drains, post-procedure restrictions, craniectomy precautions, and fatigue.
+A patient stable enough to sit at the edge of the bed may not be safe for an unassisted bathroom trip.
 A patient with neglect may collide with equipment or ignore the affected limb.
-A patient with aphasia may understand more than they can express.
+A patient with aphasia may comprehend far more than they can express, so never assume cognitive loss from a language deficit alone.

 | Discipline | Core stroke contribution |